NicoBiernat/titan-ccp-record-bridge/kieker-bridge-raritan/README.md

 We use Gradle as a build tool.
 In order to build the executeables run `./gradlew build` on Linux/macOS or `./gradlew.bat build` on Windows.
-This will create the file `build/distributions/titanccp-aggregation.tar` which contains start scripts for Linux/macOS and Windows.
+This will create the file `build/distributions/titanccp-kieker-bridge-raritan.tar` which contains start scripts for Linux/macOS and Windows.

 This repository also contains a Dockerfile.
-Run `docker build -t titan-ccp-aggregation .` to create a container from it (after building it with Gradle).
+Run `docker build -t titan-ccp-kieker-bridge-raritan .` to create a container from it (after building it with Gradle).